OpenElectronicsLab/presentations/2020-02-fosdem/outline.md

 - Iterate design until risk is acceptable

 # Sometimes a high level of risk is acceptable
-  - Stock mad science photo
+  - TODO Stock mad science photo
   - e.g. Defibrillator

-# Leakage currents
+# Risk of electrical shock
-- Crossing the heart
+- Small currents can be dangerous when crossing the heart
 - Current rather than voltage
     - Pacemaker voltages (~2 volts)
     - Minimum fibrilation currents
+    - Resistances can be very low in a medical context
+      - central lines, surgery, etc.
-- Figure with patient and heart in circuit
+- TODO Figure with patient and heart in circuit

-# More risks in medical environment
- - Stock photo (central line X-ray?)
- - unconscious/disabled patients (unable to withdraw)
- - spills/injuries
- - central lines

 # Leakage current standards
-- Table
+- TODO Table
-- Isolated, body float, cardiac float symbols
+- TODO Isolated, body float, cardiac float symbols

 # Isolation
-- Batteries (SELV)
+- Batteries (Safety Extra Low Voltage, or SELV)
     - e.g.: unplugged laptop
+- Creepage and clearance TODO: figure
 - Power isolation
 - Data isolation
-- Creepage and clearance

 # Designing for failures
+- Safe if any one component fails
 - 2 means of patient protection
     - two layers of basic isolation vs. reinforced isolation
-- Safe if any one component fails
-- Protection resistors
+- Current limiting resistors on patient connections

-# certification (ongoing)
-- EC medical device regulation is currently changing (2020) and we don't really know the process yet
-- Need to design for safety from the start: Plan to do a ground-up redesign with eye on certification once we're happy with the prototype

 # Take home message
 - a little thought about safety goes a long way